dogweather/ethereum-toolkit/README.md

 # ethereum-toolkit
 Basic Rust code for parsing Ethereum and Ethereum Classic Block JSON logs.
 When looking at Eth logs, I like to start with Python or Ruby interactively in a REPL.
-But then for repeatable, **reliable** code, I prefer a well typed language like Rust.
+But then for repeatable, **working** code, I prefer a well typed language like Rust.
 Once a number of support functions and definitions are written, I find it **faster** to work with data.
 This repo contains much of this basic support, including Newtypes for simple value types and structs for strongly typed JSON deserialization.